CrunchyData/crunchy-katacoda/postgresql-devel/basics/import/02-script-transaction.md

 even if these statements were executed within a single `psql` command.

-With this in mind, there are some [`psql` command-line options](https://www.postgresql.org/docs/current/app-psql.html) that you might consider using when feeding in a script:
+With this in mind, there are some [`psql` command-line options](https://www.postgresql.org/docs/current/app-psql.html) that you might find helpful when feeding in a script:

 - `-b` / `--echo-errors`: print failed SQL commands to standard error output
+- `-e` / `--echo-queries`: print all SQL commands to standard output
 - `-1` / `--single-transaction`: wrap all commands in a single transaction, which means that either all commands complete successfully, or no changes are applied.